-5.2 What corporate governance related disclosures are required?
+5.2 What corporate governance-related disclosures are required and are there some disclosures that should be published on websites?

-MAR sets out the main statutory disclosure requirements relating to continuous disclosure of price-sensitive information relating to the company and publication of financial reports, etc.
+MAR sets out the main statutory disclosure requirements relating to the continuous disclosure of price-sensitive information relating to the company and publication of financial reports, etc.

 Annual reports and company releases may now be published in the English language only.
 Listed companies are no longer legally required to disclose an interim management statement or quarterly interim reports.
+However, the Committee on Corporate Governance recommends that the companies publish quarterly reports and points out that periodic notifications do not fulfil this recommendation (cf. question 1.2 above).